-In this workshop we’ll reflect on the nature of endings and consider what we might need in order to approach them healthily.
-Since endings are part of every client’s process, we’ll look at how and when to integrate them in the work.
-We’ll also think practically about what to do and say to use them as a positive tool for consolidation and growth.
-We hope you’ll join us!
+In this workshop we reflect on the nature of endings and consider what we might need in order to approach them healthily.
+Since endings are part of every client’s process, we also look at how and when to integrate them in the work, and think practically about what to do and say to use them as a positive tool for consolidation and growth.

 “Lindsay is an inspiring and engaging trainer who is both very wise and resourcing, and at the same time modest and approachable.